Take the Narrow Gauge Music Express!

 Board your train at Sheepscot station (97 Cross Road, Alna) for a steam-powered ride through the wild pine forests, farmlands and hamlets of the Sheepscot Valley to Alna Center where music and fun awaits.

 We’ve invited four of the regions best-loved entertainers for evenings filled with stories and song.
-Pack a picnic dinner, or order one in advance from Treats!
+Pack a picnic dinner, if you so wish.
 After the music concludes and as the sunlight fades, the train will return you back to Sheepscot.

 Trains for Music on the Railway depart Sheepscot station (97 Cross Road, Alna) promptly at 5pm and return by 7:30pm.

 Music on the Railway concerts are held rain or shine under the WW&F’s unique pavilion nestled in the trees at Alna Center.

 We look forward to seeing you on the narrow gauge!

 Maine based singer-songwriter Pete Kilpatrick has released nine independent albums and performs both solo and with his band around the country.
 His acoustic based style is a blend of folk and alternative rock.
 Pete’s most recent record Songs From The Green Room was written and recorded from home during the global shutdown in March and April of 2020.
 His music has been featured on over 15 network television shows, including The Office, Parks and Recreation, New Girl and Community.
 He has shared the stage with various artists including Dave Matthews Band, Guster, Ray Lamontagne and David Gray.